Di An Di

 Kind of like eating sweet and spicy wings.
 Except, you know, they’re pig instead of chicken and tail instead of wing.

-You will feel like an extremely lucky person to be eating any of the six bowls of phở at Di An Di.
+You will feel like an extremely lucky person to be eating any of the five bowls of phở at Di An Di.
 But this is the one we keep coming back to.
 It’s packed with tender brisket, noodles, and at least two large handfuls of scallions, along with an egg yolk on top, and could easily be shared amongst four people.
 We’d recommend you hoard as much of it for yourself as you can.

 If you’re looking for a spicy, richer soup, this is your order.
 The noodles are a bit thicker, if that’s another thing that might tip your decision towards this instead of the phở.